 Each phase of the Aboriginal Justice Agreement (AJA) builds on the one before it.
-AJA1 laid the foundation for improved Koori justice outcomes in Victoria by developing robust partnerships and infrastructure, and putting in place a range of new Koori justice initiatives.
+The first phase laid the foundation for improved Koori justice outcomes in Victoria by developing robust partnerships and infrastructure, and putting in place a range of new Koori justice initiatives.

-In 2013, the Victorian Government and the Koori community signed the AJA3, which continues the work to improve Koori justice outcomes and reduce over-representation in the criminal justice system and is the third phase of a long-term change strategy to be rolled out in stages over a generation until the gap is closed.
+In 2013, the Victorian Government and the Koori community signed the Aboriginal Justice Agreement Phase 3 which continues the work to improve Koori justice outcomes and reduce over-representation in the criminal justice system.
+This is the third phase of a long-term change strategy to be rolled out in stages over a generation until the gap is closed.

 These link(s) will launch in a new browser window.

-- Victorian Aboriginal Justice Agreement Phase 1 (PDF, 477KB)
+- Download Victorian Aboriginal Justice Agreement Phase 1 (PDF 485KB)

-- Victorian Aboriginal Justice Agreement Phase 2 (PDF, 1.3MB)
+- Download Victorian Aboriginal Justice Agreement Phase 2 (PDF 838KB)

-- Victorian Aboriginal Justice Agreement Phase 3 (PDF, 4.6MB)
+- Download Victorian Aboriginal Justice Agreement Phase 3 (PDF 4.6MB)

-- Understanding the Victorian Aboriginal Justice Agreement (AJA) (PDF, 3.6MB)
+- Download Understanding the Victorian Aboriginal Justice Agreement (PDF 3.6MB)

 |Date of Publication:||2013|